 But only one man could be Nixon’s bosom friend, his boon companion, his number one guy.
 And that man was Florida real estate developer Bebe Rebozo.

-And yet despite being such a vital part of Nixon’s life, Rebozo himself often seems to be a complete non-entity.
+Despite being such a vital part of Nixon’s life, Rebozo himself often seems to be a complete non-entity.
 Nixon himself loudly defended his friend from all criticism, but mentions him only a few times in his memoirs.
-Rebozo himself rarely spoke to the press about his politics or life, creating the impression he was a man with few thoughts of his own, and sometimes creating the impression that he had no thoughts at all.
+Rebozo himself rarely spoke to the press about his politics or life, creating the impression he was a man with few thoughts of his own, and sometimes leading people to wonder if he had any thoughts at all.

 So let’s ask ourselves a simple question: who was Bebe Rebeozo?